 • Egg white.
 A simple egg wash of egg white and water will help keep the dry pastry together and helps it to bake up golden brown.

 • Puff pastry.
-In its raw form, puff pastry is much like pie crust, but it will bake up buttery, flaky and puffy.
+In its raw form, puff pastry is much like pie crust, but when baked it will become buttery, flaky and puffy.
 You can find puff pastry in the freezer section of your grocery store, near other dessert options.
 I always use Pepperidge Farm brand.

 cooking apple chunks in a large skillet for apple turnovers

-4. Prep the puff pastry.
-Unfold one pastry sheet on a piece of parchment paper.
+3. Prep the puff pastry.
+Unfold one pastry sheet on a piece of parchment paper or lightly floured surface.
 (Keep the other one in the fridge until you’re ready to use it.)
 Pinch seams together if necessary.
 With a sharp knife, cut sheet into four squares.
 Mix the egg white with about 1 tablespoon of water in a small bowl, and brush the edges of the pastry squares with egg wash.

 The vanilla glaze is completely optional, but SO amazingly delicious and simple.
-I highly recommend a drizzle of it over these apple turnovers, once they’ve cooled about 10 minutes.
+I highly recommend a drizzle of it over the tops of your apple turnovers, once they’ve cooled for about 10 minutes.
 Simply combine powdered sugar, milk and vanilla extract together in a small bowl.
 Mix to a smooth, thick consistency and drizzle over the turnovers.

-See below, under “variations”, if you want to try something other than the glaze.
+See below, under the “variations” section, if you want to try something other than the glaze.
 You could actually do some turnovers with the glaze and some with a different topping, like caramel sauce.

 • Be sure to let the filling cool a bit before adding it to your puff pastry dough, otherwise you run the risk of melting the dough.